math-artist/wp-elementor-mcp/CREDENTIAL-TESTING.md

 - Regenerate your Application Password
 - Verify username has appropriate permissions
 - Test with a different user account

+### Response Format Issues
+- All tools should return JSON with `status` and `data` fields
+- Check for proper JSON formatting in responses
+- Validate error responses include required error fields

 ### No Elementor Data Found
 - Install and activate Elementor plugin